MJKWoolnough/textmagic/README.md

 func (t TextMagic) Send(message string, to []string, options ...Option) (map[string]string, string, uint, error)
 ```
 Send will send a message to the given recipients.
 It takes options to modify the
-scheduling. sender and length of the message
+scheduling. sender and length of the message.